autosportlabs/RCP2GEMS/README.md

 Installing Dependencies
 =======================

-This script required a Perl add-on module for processing CSv files.
+This script requires a Perl add-on module for processing CSV files, the native file format for RaceCapture/Pro.
 To install this module, issue the command:

     > cpan Text::CSV